arangodb/docs/3.10/indexing-geo.md

 ### Legacy Polygons

-See above in [Section GeoJSON Interpretation](#geojson-mode) for details of the changes between earlier versions of ArangoDB before 3.10 and from 3.10 on.
+See [GeoJSON Interpretation](#geojson-interpretation) for details of the changes between ArangoDB 3.10 and earlier versions.
 Two things have changed:

 - boundaries of polygons are now geodesics and there is no special and inconsistent treatment of "rectangles" any more
 - linear rings are interpreted according to the rules and no longer "normalized"

-This creates an upgrade problem from earlier versions below 3.10 to versions of 3.10 and above: Previously generated geo indexes might have been fed with index data which stems from polygons which have been understood by using the old rules.
-If we would now, after an upgrade, simply parse polygons differently for insertions and deletions, we might end up with a corrupt geo index and wrong results.

-Therefore, the additional flag `legacyPolygons` has been introduced for geo indexes, it is relevant for those that have `geoJson` set to `true`.
-Old geo indexes from versions from below 3.10 will always implicitly have the `legacyPolygons` flag set to `true`.
-Newly generated geo indexes from 3.10 on will have the `legacyPolygons` flag by default set to `false`, however, it can still be explicitly overwritten with `true` to create a legacy index.
-However, this is not recommended.
+For backward compatibility, a new `legacyPolygons` option has been introduced for geo indexes.
+It is relevant for those that have `geoJson` set to `true` only.
+Old geo indexes from versions from below 3.10 will always implicitly have the `legacyPolygons` option set to `true`.
+Newly generated geo indexes from 3.10 on will have the `legacyPolygons` option by default set to `false`, however, it can still be explicitly overwritten with `true` to create a legacy index but is not recommended.

 A geo index with `legacyPolygons` set to `true` will use the old, pre-3.10 rules for the parsing GeoJSON polygons.
-This will in particular allow that old indexes after an upgrade will still produce the same – potentially wrong – results as before the upgrade.
+This allows you to let old indexes produce the same, potentially wrong results as before an upgrade.
 A geo index with `legacyPolygons` set to `false` will use the new, correct and consistent method for parsing of GeoJSON polygons.

-It is recommended that, if you use a geo index and upgrade from a version below 3.10 to a version of 3.10 or higher, you drop your old geo indexes and create new ones with `legacyPolygons` set to `false`.
+If you use a geo index and upgrade from a version below 3.10 to a version of 3.10 or higher, it is recommended that you drop your old geo indexes and create new ones with `legacyPolygons` set to `false`.

+{% hint 'warning' %}
-There is a caveat, though: It is possible that you have unknowingly been relying on the old (wrong) parsing of GeoJSON polygons.
-It is in particular possible that you have polygons in your data which mean to refer to a relatively small region, but have the boundary running clockwise around the intended interior.
-In this case, they would have been interpreted as intended prior to 3.10, but from 3.10 on, they would be interpreted as "the other side" of the boundary.
-Unfortunately, these have to be found the hard way, because there is no way to detect this automatically, since the clockwise boundary might have been meant intentionally to specify the complement of the small region.
+It is possible that you might have been relying on the old (wrong) parsing of GeoJSON polygons unknowingly.
+If you have polygons in your data that mean to refer to a relatively small region, but have the boundary running clockwise around the intended interior, they would have been interpreted as intended prior to 3.10, but from 3.10 on, they would be interpreted as "the other side" of the boundary.

+Whether a clockwise boundary specifies the complement of the small region intentionally or not cannot be determined automatically.
+Please test the new behavior manually.
+{% endhint %}

 Indexed GeoSpatial Queries
 --------------------------